 Our findings carry ethical implications for the deployment of LLM-based systems in societal contexts.
 The systematic differences observed across models highlight that model choice itself can bias the emergent norms of an agentic society, with downstream consequences for fairness, stability, and governance.
 While our simulations abstract away from human participants, similar dynamics may arise in AI-mediated platforms, markets, or communities.
 This underscores the importance of transparency in model evaluation, cautious deployment of multi-agent systems, and the incorporation of safeguard mechanisms to prevent misaligned or harmful norms from propagating.
 Future research should also consider how to design frameworks that not only support cooperation but also protect against exploitation, exclusion, or manipulation.

-\begin{acks} We are grateful to Levin Brinkmann for insightful discussions and valuable suggestions.
-This work was supported in part by the Japan Science and Technology Agency, PRESTO Grant Number JPMJPR246B. \end{acks}
+\begin{acks} We thank Dr. Levin Brinkmann for insightful discussions.
+This work was supported in part by the Japan Science and Technology Agency (JST) through the PRESTO program (JPMJPR246B). \end{acks}

 \begin{appendix}